Rowdy Tellez Player Props: Brewers vs. Diamondbacks

 Rowdy Tellez At The Plate

-- Tellez has a double, a home run and four walks while hitting .160.
+- Tellez is hitting .143 with a double, a home run and four walks.

-- Tellez has a hit in four of seven games played this season (57.1%), but zero multi-hit games.
+- Tellez has a base hit in four of eight games played this year (50.0%), but no multi-hit games.

-- In three games this season, Tellez has picked up an RBI, with more than one RBI once.
+- In three games this year, Tellez has picked up an RBI, with more than one RBI once.

-- He has scored in three games this season (42.9%), but has had no multi-run games.
+- He has scored in three games this year (37.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.